What Is The Best Classification For

 1. Linear Models:

 • Logistic Regression: A foundational algorithm, logistic regression models the probability of a data point belonging to a particular class using a sigmoid function.
 It's computationally efficient, interpretable, and works well with linearly separable data.
-However, it struggles with complex, non-linear relationships.
+That said, it struggles with complex, non-linear relationships.

 • Linear Discriminant Analysis (LDA): LDA assumes that data within each class follows a Gaussian distribution.
 It finds the linear combination of features that best separates the classes.
 It's effective when classes are well-separated and computationally efficient.
 Its assumption of Gaussianity can be a limitation.